asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 }
 ```

+The actual schema we need to construct might look something like that, each user will be tied to a role and vice-versa,
+in a separate join table, that will represent that connection pair, remember that both users and roles are independent
+entities, a role can be tied or referenced to more than one users, but a single user can generally have more than one
+role at a given time, each one representing a sub-set of authorities and actions that can be performed by that user

 ```sql
 CREATE SEQUENCE IF NOT EXISTS USERS_SEQ START WITH 1 INCREMENT BY 1;
 CREATE SEQUENCE IF NOT EXISTS ROLES_SEQ START WITH 1 INCREMENT BY 1;